savonet/blog/_posts/2025-08-11-liquidsoap-2.4.0.md

 ### 🔐 TLS Client Certificate Validation

-Thanks to a contribution from **@DelilahHoare**, Liquidsoap can now validate TLS/SSL certificates provided by clients.
+Thanks to a contribution from **@DelilahHoare**, Liquidsoap can now validate SSL certificates provided by clients using our TLS backend.
 This feature adds an extra layer of security for scenarios where you want to ensure that only trusted clients can connect.
 We’re especially glad to see contributions to the **OCaml core** — and we’d love to welcome more contributors there!

 ## 🛠 Other Notable Changes